Analysis of the hidden-charm pentaquark candidates in the $J/\psi p$ mass spectrum with QCD sum rules: Numerical results and discussions

-From the figure, we can see explicitly that the $D(4)$ and $D(7)$ play a tiny role, while the $D(6)$ plays a most important role, and serves as a milestone to judge the convergent behavior of the operator product expansion.
-The $|D(n)|$ have the hierarchies,
+the contributions $D(5)$ are sizable.
+No definite conclusion can be obtained if we only consider the contributions $D(n=0,3,4,5,7)$.
+The $D(6)$ plays a most important role, and serves as a milestone to judge the convergent behavior of the operator product expansion.
+The $|D(n)|$ with $n\geq 6$ have the hierarchies,

 for the currents $J^1(x)$, $J^2(x)$, $J^3(x)$, $J^4(x)$, respectively,

 for the currents $J_{\mu}^1(x)$, $J_{\mu}^2(x)$, $J_{\mu}^3(x)$, $J_{\mu}^4(x)$, respectively,